 Medium

 Ensure Document Accessibility

 Research file best practices for Word, PowerPoint, and PDFs, and tag headings and tables properly.
+To help you get started, here are some handy accessible Word templates.

+Medium